ultraio/docs-blockchain/docs/tutorials/guides/how-to-create-ultra-pro-wallet-using-toolkit.md

     3. Under `active` section:
         1. **threshold**: Input `1` as the threshold for active authority.
         2. Click on the `Add` button for `keys` section and enter your public key in the **key** input, and `1` in the **weight** input.
-    4. **max_payment**: You need to specify the maximum amount of UOS your are willing to pay to create your Ultra Pro Wallet.
-The current Ultra Pro Wallet creation price is 2 USD which is approximately <OracleConversion :amount="2.0" scope="......2nf5.o4" :param="70000" /> so you need to input at least this amount of UOS and, preferably, a bit more to account for UOS price fluctuations (e.g. put 1 UOS over the current price).
+    4. **max_payment**: You need to specify the maximum amount of UOS you are willing to pay to create the Ultra Pro Wallet.
+The current Ultra Pro Wallet creation price is 2 USD which is approximately <OracleConversion :amount="2.0" scope="......2nf5.o4" :param="70000" /> so you need to input at least this amount of UOS and, preferably, a bit more to account for UOS price fluctuations (e.g. increase the current price by 1 UOS).
     5. Once you have inputted all the values, click on the `Send 1 Action` button.

 ![](./images/toolkit-newnonebact-form.png)